Credit: CC0 Public Domain

 said using the technology to detect underlying health

-could not only help treat patients and prevent the
+conditions could not only help treat patients and prevent the

 spread of future pandemics, but also reduce care costs for